sexton-luke/react-apps/plot-box/README.md

 #### Unit testing
 I felt comfortable with basic unit testing, however, I found it difficult to comprehend and identify if I needed to apply some of these unit testing methods.
 For example, **how** and if I would need to implement jest mock functions, and deeper levels of testing with enzyme.
 This made me question and restructure certain components and functions.
 I feel this is something I need to work on and will achieve better results with further experience.

+#### CSS Styling
+Would like to have finished styling the site.
+- Redoing icons/logo's for better resolution.
+- Extra research for CSS rules and layouts.

 ## Thank You!
 Thank you very much for this coding challenge.
 I have definitely learned a lot and am glad to have had the opportunity to showcase my abilities.